Sarathrayi/binance/README.md

 1. Clone the repository to your local machine.
 2. Open the `index.html` file in your web browser.
-3. The default trading pair is "BTCUSDT", but you can select a different trading pair from the dropdown menu.
+3. The default trading pair is "LTCBTC", but you can select a different trading pair from the dropdown menu.
 4. The order book display will update in real-time as new data comes in through the WebSocket connection.

 ## Technologies Used